HSBNE-Archive/Policy/Rules/Rules.md

 3.  #### Objects

-    The objects of the association are—
+    The objects of the association are -

     To provide a physical space where hackers, computer geeks, engineers, circuit benders, crafters,  and those with interests in computer security,